Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Configure Alfresco Share using the Admin Console

-Administrators can enable and configure SAML SSO authentication for Alfresco Share using the Admin Console.
+Administrators can enable and configure SAML authentication for Alfresco Share using the Admin Console.

-1. Log on to the SAML SSO page of the Alfresco Admin Console with your user credentials: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`
+1. Log on to the SAML page of the Alfresco Admin Console with your user credentials: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`

 2. Select the **Share** tab.